AltspaceVR/AltspaceSDK-wiki/SDK-Guide.md

 The Altspace SDK includes these effects:

-* **ColorHighlightEffect** - Simple effect that changes the color of an object on hoverOver, and reverts back to the original color on hoverOut.
+* **ColorHighlightEffect** - Simple effect that changes the color of an object on "hover over", and reverts back to the original color on "hover out" (holocursorenter / holocursorleave events).
 You can select the highlight color by passing it as an argument to the constructor, if not a default highlight color is used.
     * ColorHoverEffect( new THREE.Color(0, 1, 1) )
 * **DragEffect** - A more complicated effect that implements drag-and-drop of objects.
+Click once to start drag, click again to release (holocursorup / holocursordown events).
 Currently the drag movement is limited to an x-z plane parallel to the floor (since it was originally developed for a chess game).
 You can select a drag plane (THREE.Mesh with BoxGeometry) by passing it as parameter to the constructor, if not a default one will be created for you.
 You can also include the firebaseSync instance, if you want to sync an object after its position changes due to a drag.
     * var params = { dragPlane: myMeshBoxGeometry, firebaseSync: firebaseSync };
     * new DragPlaneEffect( params );